HashNuke/mailgun/README.md

 @mailbox.domains.delete "example.com"
 ```

+## Running tests

+`bundle exec rspec spec`

-## Making Your Changes
+## Contributing

 * Fork the project (Github has really good step-by-step directions)

 * Start a feature/bugfix branch

 * Commit and push until you are happy with your contribution

 * Make sure to add tests for it.
 This is important so we don't break it in a future version unintentionally.

-  * After making your changes, be sure to run the Mailgun tests using the `rspec spec` to make sure everything works.
+* After making your changes, be sure to run the Mailgun tests using the `bundle exec rspec spec` to make sure everything works.

 * Submit your change as a Pull Request and update the GitHub issue to let us know it is ready for review.

 ## TODO